 Yesterday was Craig’s birthday and I always find it difficult to find him a present for his birthday that he wants or needs so I have been surprising him with a day out or better still, like last year, a three day break for the two of us in Uluru!
-This year wasn’t quite so extravagant but we did manage to get a day to ourselves and went on a Segway tour at the Balgownie Estate in the Yarra Valley.
+This year wasn’t quite so extravagant but we did manage to get a day to ourselves and went on a Yarra Valley Segway tour at the Balgownie Estate.

-I managed to get a great deal on the Scoopons website.
-The tour that we did is usually $75 if purchased from the Balgownie Estate but Scoopons had it for $39 per person.
-This price was prepaid through the Scoopons app on my iPhone a few months prior to today.
-You can also book through the Scoopons website.
+I managed to get a great deal on the Groupon website (I’ve got some amazing deals from this site including a Groupon deal for Kite Surfing).
+The tour that we did is usually $75 if purchased from the Balgownie Estate but Groupon had it for $39 per person.
+This price was prepaid through the Groupon app on my iPhone a few months prior to today.
+You can also book through the Groupon website.
 This price is for a 40 min tour of the Balgownie Estate including the vineyards.

 When you arrive you are required to complete the registration form with your personal details.
 You then watch a 5 min video on safety and how to operate the Segway.
 After this you have your licence and are free to jump right on!